Korean proverbs: Literary forms

 Proverbs have two forms: poetry and narrative.

 Poetry

-Many poetic proverbs have a concise word form, consisting of one line or two phrases and one line.
+Many poetic proverbs have a concise word form, consisting of one line or two phrases.
 Eight syllables are most often used, followed by nine or seven syllables.
 The eight syllables have a 4-4 rhythm in the letter count and two feet.
 In addition to the 4-4 letter rhythm, 3-4, 5-5, 6-5, 6-6 and 7-5 letter rhythms are used.

 Examples of letter-count rhythm are: